 HOW IT WORKS

-- Sawkill will supply locally sourced reclaimed wood options for the tabletop, and can customize the size, surface (rustic, semi-rustic or re-surfaced) and finish.
+- Sawkill will supply locally sourced reclaimed wood options for the tabletop, and you customize and design the size, surface (rustic, semi-rustic or re-surfaced) and finish.

 - KIT&Co. provides the high-quality, made in the US hardware, that comes with a lifetime satisfaction guarantee.